OlafDs/Dating-app/README.md

 ### package.json

 Check the ```package.json``` file for the dependencies and the devDependencies for downloading NPM packages.
-I'll show the devDenpendencies here:
+I'll show the devDenpendencies here.
+You need to have this installed:

 ```
   "devDependencies": {